 Young Filmmakers Gear – Do you have a young filmmaker in your life that you want to help grow to become a better filmmaker?

-I was recently asked by a young filmmaker what does it take to become a filmmaker.
+A young filmmaker recently asked me what it takes to become a filmmaker.

-That’s pretty much it for a young filmmaker to succeed in the film industry.
-All they need some equipment to get started, and the moral support to encourage them to grow into becoming full-fledged filmmakers.
+For a young director to thrive in the film industry, that’s pretty much it.
+All they need is some basic equipment to get started, as well as moral support to help them develop into full-fledged filmmakers.

 Here are some video gear essentials for young filmmakers to start learning their filmmaking skills.

-Choosing the right camera all depends on the skill level of the young filmmaker, and the budget that you can afford at the start.
-There are so many articles about choosing the right camera for filmmaking, but if you are looking for a durable filmmaking camera that shoots incredible footage, an action camera like a GoPro is the right choice.
+Choosing the correct camera is entirely dependent on the young filmmaker’s skill level and the funds available at the outset.
+There are a plethora of guides on how to choose the best camera for filming, but if you want a long-lasting filmmaking camera that captures fantastic footage, an action camera like a GoPro is the way to go.

-While you could start them off with a DSLR or Mirrorless cinema camera, the problem with doing this is these powerful cameras have huge learning curves that could discourage young filmmakers from filming.
+While you might start them off with a DSLR or mirrorless cinema camera, the problem with this is that these powerful cameras have steep learning curves, which may deter young filmmakers from making films.

-Most cameras used for filmmaking have a dedicated audio input port of 3.5 mm for connecting an external mic to achieve better sound while filming.
+Most film cameras offer a 3.5 mm audio input connector for adding an external microphone to improve sound quality while filming.

-On-Camera lights are excellent video gear add-ons for young filmmakers to improve the lighting conditions for every shot they make.
-The great thing about On-Camera lights they are lower-priced compared to lighting kits, and if they are damaged or lost, it won’t hurt the pocketbook as much.
+On-camera lights are great video equipment add-ons for budding filmmakers who want to improve the lighting for every shot they take.
+The beautiful thing about On-Camera lights is that they are less expensive than lighting kits, and if they are damaged or lost, they will not be as costly.